Do you make your own paper?

 What is your Return Policy?

 Iona Handcrafted Books’ return policy is simple.
-We do our best to choose a leather for you that will satisfy you completely, but since each hide is different (due to our commitment to using only surplus leathers)it is possible that you might receive a book that appears different from your expectations.
-If this is the case and you would like to exchange it, as long as it is in the same condition in which you received it, just call us at 512-247-4700, and let us know the issue, and we’ll work it out for you.
-We’re a small hands-on studio and cannot do refunds, but we will not be happy until you are, so we promise to do our best to make sure that you are completely satisfied!
+We do our best to choose a leather for you that will satisfy you completely, but since each hide is different (due to the nature of natural materials) it is possible that you might receive a book that appears different from your expectations.
+If this is the case, and you would like to exchange it within 14 days, just call us at 512-247-4700 and let us know the issue, and we’ll work it out for you.
+We’re a small hands-on studio and cannot do refunds, but we will not be happy until you are.
+So we promise to do our best to make sure that you are completely satisfied!
 Thank you so much!
+All custom orders are non-refundable & non-returnable.